async-labs/builderbook/README.md

 - Check that you have all production-level env variables in `.env`.
 - In your terminal, deploy the app by running `now`.
 - Now outputs your deployment's URL, for example: `builderbook-zomcvzgtvc.now.sh`.
-- Point successful deployment to your domain, for example: `now ln builderbook-demo-zomcvzgtvc.now.sh builderbook.org`.
+- Point successful deployment to your domain, for example: `now ln builderbook-zomcvzgtvc.now.sh builderbook.org`.

 ## Screenshots